Ashun007/Micorosoft_Clone_HTML_CSS/README.md

 # Micorosoft_Clone_HTML_CSS
- Only Html and Css Used in making of the clone
+This is a microsoft clone website made by Only Using Html and Css.

+Date Made : 28-06-2023